MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-hololens.md

 #### Connect over Wi-Fi

 1. Connect your HoloLens to Wi-Fi.
-2. Look up your device's IP address.- Find the IP address on the device under Settings > Network & Internet > Wi-Fi > Advanced Options.
+2. Look up your device's IP address.
+Find the IP address on the device under **Settings > Network & Internet > Wi-Fi > Hardware properties**.
 You can also ask, "Hey Cortana, what is my IP address?"

 3. From a web browser on your PC, go to `https://<YOUR_HOLOLENS_IP_ADDRESS>`
     - The browser will display the following message: "There's a problem with this website's security certificate".
 This happens because the certificate which is issued to the Device Portal is a test certificate.
 You can ignore this certificate error for now and proceed.